Expertasif/H1-newlaunchprogram-notifier-php/README.md

 # Description
-This tiny script will let you know, when the new H1 public program is just starting.
+This tiny script will let you know, when the new H1 public program just launched.

 # Installation